moonbeam-foundation/Moonbuilders-Hackathon-Survival-Kit/README.md

 * [Use JS libraries like Ethers.js or Web3.js to integrate smart contract functionality into your webapp](https://docs.moonbeam.network/builders/build/eth-api/libraries/)

 ### Office Hours
 - Stop by the Moonbeam booth at any time!
+The Moonbeam Booth is located at space 201 in Devtopia.

 ### Additional places to Get Help
 * [**Hackathons** Channel of the Moonbeam Discord](https://discord.gg/moonbeam)